ekumenlabs/AndroidStreamingClient/README.md

 It keeps two threads.
 One will store the packets that arrive to the client, the <br>
 other one will consume them with some wisdom.

-###Using Android Streaming Client in your application
+##How to use it

-Simply add the following dependency in your module's build.gradle file:
+Add the following dependency in your module's build.gradle file:

 ```
 dependencies {
    compile('com.creativa77:android_streaming_client:1.0.5')